50 sequential hands-on early years units, including 500 new rich tasks with extension and support for every session

 Alignment to Australian and all state curriculums, learning intentions for each session and ongoing professional learning that is immediately relevant to the classroom that day

-Direct curriculum links for each unit, linking the lessons directly to the content descriptors for each year level and to the point-of-need assessments.
+Direct links to the Australian Curriculum, Western Australian Curriculum, Victorian Curriculum and NSW Maths Syllabus for each unit, linking the lessons directly to the content for each year level and to the point-of-need assessments.

 Learning intentions and maths vocabulary are highlighted at the start of each lesson, creating a consistent maths language across all early years teams.